 As a Psychologist at Creating Change, Gretchen holds a Bachelor of Arts (Psychology) from the University of Tasmania, a Bachelor of Psychology from Northern Territory University, and a Graduate Diploma in Management Practice.
 Gretchen also incorporates Cognitive Behaviour Therapy as well as Acceptance and Commitment Therapy into her sessions, and has recently become a registered Griffiths III user – a developmental assessment tool for children aged 0 to 6 years.
 Gretchen’s experience includes 5 years in case management within an interdisciplinary approach, liaising with mental health workers, housing and homelessness, employers, academics and other community and government organisations, to streamline client servicing and effect change for social impact.
 Over the years she has also taken on managerial and leadership roles within Disability Employment Services and for Break Thru; an organisation offering mental health, National Disability Insurance Scheme (NDIS), Disability Employment and youth services.

-In addition to working with special needs children, Gretchen also treats clients of all ages who may be experiencing social anxiety, generalised anxiety, depression, mood disorders, parenting stress and adjustment, separation anxiety, alcohol and drug use, and difficulties experienced within families.
+In addition to working with special needs children & children with behavioural challenges, Gretchen also treats clients of all ages who may be experiencing social anxiety, generalised anxiety, depression, mood disorders, parenting stress and adjustment, separation anxiety, alcohol and drug use, and difficulties experienced within families.